BassantAbdelfattah/udagram/README.md

 ## Getting Started

 1. Clone this repo locally into the location of your choice.
-1. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
+2. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
-1. Open a terminal and navigate to the root of the repo
+3. Open a terminal and navigate to the root of the repo
-1. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project
+4. Go to udagram-frontend directory and install dependencies : ```bash npm install ```
+5. To Run Frontend ```bash npm start ```
+6. Go to udagram-api directory and install dependencies : ```bash npm install ```
+7. To Run Backend```bash npm start ```

 ### Dependencies